MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 ### Use local execution

-To use the capabilities of [local execution](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#local-execution-1), follow these steps.
+To use [local execution](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#local-execution-1) capabilities, follow these steps.

 1. Clone the repository as follows: